matteing/notectl/README.md

 ## Description

-`notectl` provides an portable suite of tools you can use to organize and backlink your plain-text notes.
+`notectl` provides a portable suite of tools you can use to organize and backlink your plain-text notes.
 It isn't tied to any specific text editor.

 It isn't concerned with note *taking*, that's up to you.
 However, its opinionated nature means it contains tools useful for building a second-brain, such as quick "daily note" creation.